 Dr. Martens 1460 W Boot

 You can’t talk about combat boots without acknowledging the original Doc Martens.
-These are an undisputed classic that you’ll wear year after year—that is, after you break them in.
+These are an undisputed classic that you’ll wear year after year—that is, after you get through that break-in period.

 Vionic Shoes Lani Lace-Up Boot

-Not only are these classic black lace-up combat boots a tried and true silhouette, but they’re also ultra-lightweight and happen to be water-resistant, so you don’t need to fret about ruining them when frolicking around in inclement weather.
+Not only are these classic black lace-up combat boots a tried and true silhouette, but they’re also ultra-lightweight and happen to be water-resistant, with a rubber outsole, so you don’t need to fret about ruining them when frolicking around in inclement weather.
+They oh-so-comfy and supportive, too, with a removable EVA foam footbed and great arch support.

-These timeless combat boots have understated gold hardware accents and a patent leather strap on the toe and ankle.
+These timeless, high-quality leather combat boots have understated gold hardware accents and a patent leather strap on the toe and ankle.
+The side zipper allows for easy removal, so you don’t have to untie all the laces every single time.

 Koio Cortina Boot

-Keep it simple with these straightforward and sturdy black combat boots.
+Keep it simple with these straightforward and sturdy black combat boots, with a chunky sole and black leather upper.

 Proenza Schouler Textured Leather Ankle Boots